jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) that rate is not more than the notified investor rate in relation to the investor when the PIE calculates—
     (i) its income tax liability under section HM 47 (Calculation of tax liability or tax credit of multi-rate PIEs) in relation to the income; or
     (ii) a voluntary payment under section HM 45 (Voluntary payments) that is intended to be a final payment of its income tax liability in relation to the income.
+When this section also applies
+(1B) This section also applies when a foreign investment PIE attributes income to an investor who is, for the calculation period in which the amount is attributed,—
+  (a) a notified foreign investor other than a person referred to in section HM 55D(6):
+  (b) a transitional resident who has chosen a prescribed investor rate referred to in schedule 6, table 1, row 10 (Prescribed rates: PIE investments and retirement scheme contributions):
+  (c) a transitional resident when the calculation period falls in the tax year in which the person becomes or ceases to be a transitional resident:
+  (d) an investor in the PIE when the calculation period falls in the tax year in which the person either becomes or ceases to be resident in New Zealand.
 When this section does not apply
 (2) This section does not apply when—
   (a) the PIE calculates its income tax liability using the quarterly calculation option under section HM 43 (Quarterly calculation option) and the amount is attributed to an investor who is treated under section HM 61 (Certain exiting investors zero-rated) as zero-rated:
-  (b) an amount of attributed PIE income is derived by a trustee who has chosen a prescribed investor rate referred to in schedule 6, table 1, row 5 or 7 (Prescribed rates: PIE investments and retirement scheme contributions), as applicable.
+  (b) an amount of attributed PIE income is derived by a trustee who has chosen a prescribed investor rate referred to in schedule 6, table 1, row 5 or 7, as applicable.
 Excluded income
 (3) The amount is excluded income of the investor.

 ### CX 56B Distributions to investors in multi-rate PIEs
+Excluded income
-An amount of income derived by an investor in a multi-rate PIE as a distribution of or dividend of the PIE is excluded income of the investor.
+(1) An amount of income derived by an investor in a multi-rate PIE as a distribution of or dividend of the PIE is excluded income of the investor.
+Treatment as non-resident passive income
+(2) Despite subsection (1), an amount paid by a foreign investment PIE to a notified foreign investor in the PIE is not excluded income under this section to the extent to which it is treated under section HM 44B (NRWT calculation option) as non-resident passive income.

 ### CX 56C Distributions to investors by listed PIEs
 Resident investors